 Additional Parity Bonds.
 The City covenants that it will not issue any additional bonds, or incur any other additional obligations, secured by a lien on or pledge of the Special Tax Collections, other than the Additional Parity Bonds.
-The Additional Parity Bonds are limited to \$102,952,538 in aggregate principal amount.
-The Additional Parity Bonds may be issued so long as either (i) upon the issuance of the Additional Parity Bonds, each rating agency rating the 2022 Bonds confirms that the rating on the 2022 Bonds will not be reduced, (ii) the City has received Special Tax Collections in the preceding fiscal year in an amount equal to or in excess of 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional Parity Bonds proposed to be issued or (iii) based on the most recent assessed value of all taxable real and personal property within the jurisdictional limits of the City, the Chief Financial Officer of the City certifies that a 3 mill tax on all taxable real and personal property within the jurisdictional limits of the maximum annual debt service requirement for the 2022 Bonds, would produce Special Tax Collections in the next succeeding fiscal year at least equal to 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional limits of the city, after applying a collection rate of 97%, would produce Special Tax Collections in the next succeeding fiscal year at least equal to 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional limits of the city, after applying a collection rate of 97%, would produce Special Tax Collections in the next succeeding fiscal year at least equal to 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional Parity Bonds proposed to be issued.
+The Additional Parity Bonds are limited to \$102,948,666.30 in aggregate principal amount.
+The Additional Parity Bonds may be issued so long as either (i) upon the issuance of the Additional Parity Bonds, each rating agency rating the 2022 Bonds confirms that the rating on the 2022 Bonds will not be reduced, (ii) the City has received Special Tax Collections in the preceding fiscal year in an amount equal to or in excess of 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional Parity Bonds proposed to be issued or (iii) based on the most recent assessed value of all taxable real and personal property within the jurisdictional limits of the City, the Chief Financial Officer of the City certifies that a 3 mill tax on all taxable real and personal property within the jurisdictional limits of the City, after applying a collection rate of 97%, would produce Special Tax Collections in the next succeeding fiscal year at least equal to 125% of the maximum annual debt service requirement for the 2022 Bonds, any outstanding Additional Parity Bonds and the Additional Parity Bonds proposed to be issued.
 Notwithstanding the above, nothing shall be construed to prohibit the City from refunding any 2022 Bonds or Additional Parity Bonds and pledging Special Tax Collections to the refunding bonds on a parity with the non-refunded 2022 Bonds or Additional Parity Bonds.